syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

 10. Verify that the lab survey has been submitted.
 11. Remove the sensors from the participant.
     * Throw electrodes away
-    * Offer the participant a wipe for the electrode sites.
+    * Offer the participant a wipe for the electrode gel on their fingers.
     * Turn the sensor off with the switch on the side
 12. Walk the participant to the debriefing room, close the door, and debrief them according to the checklist.
 The checklist is reproduced and elaborated below:
     1. **Debriefing form** – Give the participant a debriefing form to read.
 Allow them to keep it if they request it, but do not offer.
     2. **Reveal the deception** – Explain that the discussion was never intended to occur.
     3. **Did they suspect?** – Ask them whether they doubted the deception.
-    4. **When?** – If they did see through the deception, when did they begin to suspect?
-Give them three options:
+    Ask whether it occured:
     	1. **during the stimulus**
         2. **during the proctor lie**
         3. **during the final survey**
     5. **Ask them to keep our secret** – Ask them not to reveal the deception to anyone.
 Reference the honor code to hammer the point home.
     6. **Offer informed consent form** – Offer them a blank copy to take home.
     7. **Allow questions** – Let them ask any questions they may have.
-Be vague.
+Keep your answers vague.
 Refer to the sample answers below when possible.
     8. **Compensate them** – Fill out the Compensation Tracking Form, have them sign the Receipt Form, and give them their 10 dollars.
     9. **Thank them** – Let them know we appreciate what they've done for science.
-13. Check whether the next participant has already arrived before leaving debriefing room, to ensure nothing gets said after you leave the debriefing room.
+13. Check whether the next participant has already arrived before leaving debriefing room, to ensure nothing sensitive gets said after you leave the debriefing room.

 #### Between Participants:

 1. Make sure previous Acq*Knowledge* recording was saved with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID).
+2. Fill out and submit the lab log for the last participant.
-2. Wipe down headphones, mouse, keyboard, and bell.
+3. Wipe down headphones, mouse, keyboard, and bell.
-3. Make sure fresh electrodes are laid out and haven’t dried out.
+4. Make sure fresh electrodes are laid out and haven’t dried out.
-4. Pull up new lab survey on participant laptop.
+5. Pull up new lab survey on participant laptop.
-5. Check if laptop cart needs to be switched for handedness of next participant.
+6. Check if laptop cart needs to be switched for handedness of next participant.
-6. Check if speakers need to be used instead of headphones.
+7. Check if speakers need to be used instead of headphones.
 Run sound check if so.
-7. Pull up SuperLab for next participant.
+8. Pull up SuperLab for next participant.
-8. Open new Acq*Knowledge* Graph (having already saved the old one with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID).
+9. Open new Acq*Knowledge* Graph (having already saved the old one with `XXXXX(problem).acq` and `XXXXX(problem).txt` formats using their 5-digit unique subject ID).
-9. Fill out and submit lab log for old participant.
+10. Fill out and submit lab log for old participant.
-10. Open new lab log, fill out the initial parts for next participant.
+11. Open new lab log, fill out the initial parts for next participant.

 #### Lab Log:

-After resetting the participant room and debriefing the old participant, complete the Lab Log for the old participant.
+After debriefing the old participant and saving their Acq*Knowledge* recording, complete the Lab Log for the old participant.
 (For the last participant of the day, fill it out as soon as they leave.)

-* **During the lab session, try to note building noise as it happens.
+* **During the lab session, try to note building noise in the lab log as it happens.
 You won't remember later.**
 * If there are multiple proctors, all of them should confer to ensure everything makes it to the lab log.
 * It is important you do this as soon as possible after the subject leaves so that you don’t forget any pertinent detail.
 No detail is too small to note.